 Sometimes the simplest ideas really are the best.
 Firstly I wrote down 8-10 questions on different coloured bits of paper.
 Then the boys took turns choosing and answering first (they both answered all the questions).

-This talking activity for children is most successful when the questions are open ended.
-Try and avoid questions that can be answered with a one word answer or simple yes/no. Who, what, why and how questions worked well.
-I got some BRILLIANT ideas for questions from the mother.ly website linked here!
+So try and avoid questions that can be answered with a one word answer or simple yes/no. I got some BRILLIANT ideas for questions from the mother.ly website linked here!

-The boys both seemed to really enjoy the extra chatting and I loved hearing more about their days at school.
+The boys definitely enjoyed the extra chatting and I loved hearing more about their days at school.
 I literally heard all sorts of stuff!

-In summary, I think that it was having some written open questions and an obvious excitement about finding out about their day that made this activity successful.
+Written open ended questions and an obvious excitement about finding out about their day made this activity successful.
 So all you need to make it is paper, pens and something to deliver your mail in!

 Fancy hanging around for a bit?

-If you like this talking activity for children, I think you would love the chatty fortune teller activity mentioned above which is another lovely activity for bedtime.
+If you like this talking activity for children, I think you would LOVE the chatty fortune teller activity mentioned above which is another lovely activity for bedtime.